It's Rush Limbaugh and the most listened to radio talk show in America by far.

 Yeah, but nobody died from it.

-Uh, some people got sick.
+Some people got sick.

-The dogs did, and some of the dogs and cats did.
+Some sort of dogs and cats did.

 This does not help them.